 - The Customer shall pay Provenance the Fees in respect of the Platform and delivery of Services.

-- Provenance shall invoice the Customer for the Fees upon signature of a Commercial Agreement, in accordance with the terms as set out in the Commercial Agreement.
+- Provenance shall invoice the Customer for the Fees upon signature of a Commercial Agreement or completion of an Order Form, in accordance with the terms as set out in the Commercial Agreement or Order Form respectively.

-- The Customer shall pay each invoice submitted by Provenance in full:
+- Unless otherwise stated, the Customer shall pay each invoice submitted by Provenance in full:

 1. within fourteen (14) days of the date of the invoice; and

-2. in cleared funds via bank transfer to a bank account nominated in writing by Provenance.
+2. in cleared funds via an online payment link or bank transfer to a bank account nominated in writing by Provenance.

 - All amounts payable by the Customer under the Agreement are exclusive of value added tax, or any locally applicable equivalent sales tax or levies payable as a result of providing the Platform and Services ("VAT").
 The Customer shall pay any such VAT arising on receipt of a valid invoice from Provenance as and when due.